nikkii-alt/Simple-Banking-System/README.md

 # Simple-Banking-System
-This is simple banking system application created using C++
+This is simple banking system application created using C++.
+The application allows users to create accounts, deposit and withdraw money, and transfer money to other users.